Merchantville, New Jersey: Education

 Students in public school for pre-kindergarten through eighth grade attend the Merchantville School District at Merchantville Elementary School.
-As of the 2018–19 school year, the district, comprised of one school, had an enrollment of 433 students and 33.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.9:1.
-Students from Merchantville attend Haddon Heights Junior/Senior High School (for the high school level only) as part of a sending/receiving relationship.
-As of the 2018–19 school year, the high school had an enrollment of 906 students and 77.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.7:1.
+As of the 2023–24 school year, the district, comprised of one school, had an enrollment of 400 students and 35.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.3:1.

-Merchantville had its own high school, Merchantville High School, until 1972, when it was shut down.
+Merchantville had its own high school, Merchantville High School, which operated from 1929 until 1972, when it was shut down.
 At that point high school students attended Pennsauken High School in Pennsauken Township.
-In 1992 the borough of Merchantville made plans to switch its high school students to Haddon Heights High, but the New Jersey Commissioner of Education did not allow these plans to go forward.
-In 2012 the board of the Merchantville School District decided to send its students to Haddon Heights High. the Commissioner of the New Jersey Department of Education approved the proposal and beginning in September 2015 Merchantville began sending students to Haddon Heights, joining students from Barrington and Lawnside, who already attended the Haddon Heights school.
-Students who had already been attending Pennsauken High before the 2015 transition continued to attend the school until their graduation.
+The commissioner of the New Jersey Department of Education approved the district's proposal and beginning in September 2015 Merchantville began sending students to Haddon Heights High School for grades 9–12, joining students from Barrington and Lawnside, who already attended the school.
+As of the 2023–24 school year, the high school had an enrollment of 942 students and 80.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.8:1.

 St. Peter School is a K–8 elementary school that opened in 1927 and operates under the auspices of the Roman Catholic Diocese of Camden.